busaridwan/busaridwan/README.md

-- 👋 Hi, I’m @busaridwan
+- 👋 Hi, I’m Busari Ridwan
-- 👀 I’m interested in learning software engineering
+- 👀  I am a software engineer (Java - Backend).
-- 🌱 I have an intermediate knowledge of python which have used for some Machine Learning project.
+- 🌱 I am skilled in Java, Spring Boot, Spring Security, PL/SQL, and Docker.
-- 🌱 I am curretnly on an Internship and some of the tools I currently use on the job include Java, String boot, Angular and Android.
+- 🌱 I also have experience using React Native (JavaScript, HTML, CSS) to build an investment app.
-- 🌱 I have also worked on Documentation enterprise applications and their prototype using Figma
+- 🌱 Additionally, I have worked on documentation of enterprise applications and their prototypes using Figma.
 - 💞️  I’m looking to collaborate on projects relating to financial inclusion in Africa and payments in general.
-- 📫 You can reach me on my mail Busaridwan@gmail.com
+- 📫 You can reach me at Busaridwan@gmail.com.

 <!---
 busaridwan/busaridwan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.